On January 5, 2025, New York City activated congestion pricing in Manhattan south of 60th Street. One year later, the safety data is in.

 One Year of Data

 The $9 peak toll pushed 27 million vehicles out of the zone over 12 months, roughly 73,000 fewer cars per day.
 That 11% traffic reduction translated directly into fewer crashes and fewer people killed or seriously injured.
-Governor Hochul’s one-year anniversary announcement and an NBER working paper (No. 33584) documenting the first-year safety results confirm the scale of the improvement.
+Governor Hochul’s one-year anniversary announcement reports the first-year safety results.
+An NBER working paper (No. 33584) on the program’s short-run economic effects documents the traffic-volume drop that drives them.

 Early months showed even stronger results.
 In the first four months, crashes in the zone fell 13%.
 At the six-month mark, crashes were down 14% and injuries down 15%.
 The effect moderated slightly over the full year as some drivers adjusted their behavior, but the safety gains held.